Brolga: Conservation status

 The IUCN Red List of Threatened Species lists the brolga as being of "least concern" because it has a large range and a population of more than 10,000 individuals.
-Although the population may be declining slowly, this is not at a rate that would warrant the brolga being included in a more vulnerable category.
+As of 2024, the population was estimated to be stable.
 Brolgas are not listed as threatened on the Australian Environment Protection and Biodiversity Conservation Act 1999.
 However, their conservation status varies from state to state within Australia.
 For example, the brolga is listed as threatened under the Victorian Flora and Fauna Guarantee Act (1988).
 Under this Act, an Action Statement for the recovery and future management of this species has been prepared.
 It is also included in the 2007 advisory list of threatened vertebrate fauna in Victoria where it is listed as vulnerable.

 The suspected chief threats faced by the brolga, particularly in the southern part of its range, are habitat destruction particularly spread of blue gum (Eucalyptus globulus) into breeding habitats, the drainage of wetlands, collision with powerlines, burning and grazing regimes, spread of invasive species, and harvesting of eggs.
 It is more secure in the north-eastern part of its distribution range as the floodplains of Queensland are mostly unsuitable for farming and much of it is in private ownership, but development activities that change or reduce habitat diversity, especially in the Gulf Plains, can have unknown impacts on their populations.
 Wind farms are an emerging threat, and research on movement and habitat use by breeding pairs and chicks show the importance of locating turbines away from wetlands important for night roosting.

 Conservation measures being undertaken include international cooperation, legal protection, research, monitoring, habitat management, education, and the maintenance of captive flocks for propagation and reintroduction.
 Although the bird breeds well in the wild, breeding it in captivity has proved to be much more problematic.